lnconcinnity/Class/README.md

 Class also gives you the option to lock the property; preventing the property in detail from being changed.
 To lock a property, you have to call `class:__lockProperty(propName)` and to unlock it you have to call `class:__unlockProperty(propName)` instead. <sub>Note, Constants are basically locked properties,  but you cannot unlock them; doing so will rase an error.</sub>

-Another addition of Class is to strictify properties, for example, if we want property `X` strictly only to be numbers, we have to do some checks and stuff; Class will introduce the `class:__strictifyProperty(propName, predicate)` method, where `predicate` is a function that returns a `boolean` value to validate the set process.
+Another addition of Class is to strictify properties, for example, if we want property `X` strictly only to be numbers, we have to do some checks and stuff; Class will introduce the `class:__strictifyProperty__(propName, predicate)` method, where `predicate` is a function that returns a `boolean` value to validate the set process.

 <div align="center"> <h4> API and Examples </h4> </div> <hr>

-## **API**
+[details="API"]
 - ## `Class(defaultProps: {}?)`
   - Creates a new `Class`
 ***